postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 To access the requests you've made, select __History__ on the sidebar.
 When you're signed in to Postman, your history [syncs](/docs/getting-started/syncing/) across your devices.

 Select a request to open it again in a new tab.
-You can select multiple requests by pressing `Command` or `Control` and selecting the requests.
+You can select more than one request by pressing `Command` or `Control` and selecting the requests.

 <img alt="History Request" src="https://assets.postman.com/postman-docs/history-request-v9.jpg" width="350px"/>